janetriley/bloom_filter/readme.txt

 Written in Python 3.6.
 Lower 3x versions of python should be ok.
 To run:
     python3 bloom_filter.py wordlist.txt
+    python3 bloom_filter.py alice_in_wonderland_words.txt

 Tests:
     pytest test.py

+*** KNOWN ISSUE***  there's an encoding issue with wordlist.txt - the script stops when I run from the commandline, works with PyCharm.
+The experiments were run with wordlist.txt.   alice_in_wonderland_words.txt is provided as an alternative.

 APPROACH: